B4Lee/personal_website/content/post/optional-chaining.md

 ---
-title: How to Access Nested Properties of an Single File Object from Response API
+title: 'Uncaught TypeError: Cannot read property of undefined Vue.js'
-description: ''
+description: 'Access Nested Properties of an Single File Object from Response API'

 category: Vue.js, JSON
 date: 21 July 2023
 img: https://i.stack.imgur.com/nKmFi.png
 ---

 When working with Vue.js applications, you may encounter situations where you need to access nested properties of an object.
 However, if the object is not yet available or if some of the properties are missing, it can result in errors that break your application.

 ## Understanding Optional Chaining in Vue.js